Planning for retirement: How to balance your retirement income and expenses

 - Mid-term assets such as bonds

 As these assets mature, the money may be moved to your cash account.
-This way, your short-term cash reserve can serve as a reliable source of income for several years, regardless of how your long-term investments are performing.
+This way, your short-term cash reserve can serve as a reliable plan for income for several years during retirement, regardless of how your long-term investments are performing.

 The third element is long-term assets.
 Their primary goal is to provide growth that will help meet your financial needs throughout retirement as well as help build assets for your legacy.
 You may also draw from long-term assets to create income, which can be transferred as needed to your short-term reserves or directly to your cash account.